Business with Outside Entities

 Unrelated Business and Income Tax and Sales Tax

 External sales may also be subject to sales tax on goods or services it provides.
-Contact Auxiliary Office with more questions.
+Contact the Auxiliary Accounting Office with more questions.

 Revenue-generating activity from the provision of goods and/or services.
 Such activity enhances, promotes, or supports the University’s instruction, research, public service and campus support functions, and other educational and support functions in order to meet the needs of students, faculty, staff, and members of the public participating in University events and programs.